dan-leo/masters/thesis/v8/4_results.md

 ### Data Overhead

+This section presents transmitted and received byte counts for datagrams distributed using the telemetry test set and different attenuation zones to compare multiple LTE vendors, UE devices, and MNOs as shown in Fig. \ref{fig:dataoverhead}.
+Considering the variability in figure \ref{fig:udpsize}, taking the mean would make for a simpler representation per UDP size as in Appendix \ref{appendix_ue_reported}.
+However, a boxplot representation shows the characteristics of the data more fully with respect to LTE vendors, UE and MNOs.
+Since the largest UDP packets are 512 bytes in size, a line is drawn at this value for comparison.
+Data overhead is observed for all telemetry tests at once.

 \begin{figure}[ht]
   \subfloat[Transmission bytes of all manufacturers and operators, with at least 50\% of values centered between 100 and 1000 bytes except for Nokia which extends further, having a 95th percentile at 10,000 bytes or more in outliers.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/txBytes.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:dat1}}
  \hfill
   \subfloat[Receive bytes of all manufacturers and operators, with at least 50\% of values centered between 50 and 200 bytes except for Nokia which extends up to a 95th percentile at 2000 bytes, or more in outliers.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/rxBytes.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:dat2}}
 \caption{Byte size distribution of telemetry test set across different MNOs, LTE Vendors and UE devices with 512 byte limit line (purple).
 Ublox and Quectel show equal distribution characteristics, while MTN leads Vodacom marginally.
 In general, 25\% of uplink datagrams extend above 512 byte line and 25\% of downlink datagrams extend past 200 bytes.
 Nokia extends well past the 512 byte limit to a few thousand bytes in both cases due to repetition caused by the ECL mechanism.}
+\label{fig:dataoverhead}
 \end{figure}

-Considering the variability in figure \ref{fig:udpsize}, taking the mean would make for a simpler representation per UDP size as in Appendix \ref{appendix_ue_reported}.
-However, a boxplot representation shows the characteristics of the data more fully with respect to LTE vendors, UE and MNOs.
-Since the largest UDP packets are 512 bytes in size, a line is drawn at this value for comparison.
-Data overhead is observed for all telemetry tests at once.

 \newpage